 This Monika configuration sets up a probe for the website "reqres.in".
 The probe sends a request to the website's URL and triggers an alert if the response time exceeds 1000 milliseconds.
-An incident will be triggered if the alert condition is met twice in a row, and a recovery notification will be sent when the alert condition is not met twice in a row.
+An incident will be triggered if the alert condition is met, and a recovery notification will be sent when the alert condition is not met.

 Save these two files inside the